gustavograeff/react-native-blur-view-image/docs/AndroidPerformance.md

-# The performance tests below were done in an Expo Go repo with Storybook, the most performance spikes are related to open, and closing the app and the results are terrific.
-So stay tunned to the next round of tests in a bare React native repo.
+## The performance tests below were done in an Expo Go project with Storybook, the most performance spikes are related to opening, and closing the app and the results are terrific.
+So stay tuned to the next round of tests in a bare React native repo.

 ## **What are Mobile Performance Thresholds?**